BF528/project-2-project-2-frizzled/README.md

   - run_extract.qsub used to run the qsub job on SCC to extract fastq format

 Programmer:
+  - run_tophat.qsub is a shell script (Bash) that aligns the RNA-Seq reads to the mm9 mouse genome reference.
+  - run_cufflinks.qsub is a shell script (Bash) that quantifies gene expression.
+  - run_cuffdiff.qsub is a shell script (Bash) that calculates differential gene expression.
+  - qcmetrics.qsub is a shell script (Bash) that computes read-mapping statistics and other QC plots.
+  - histogram.R is an R script that plots the histogram of the FPKM values in the data.
+  - histogram.html is a knit document that illustrates the functionality of histogram.R script.

 Analyst:
   - BF528_Project2_Analyst_Frizzled.R generates the two histograms of the toal gene set and significant gene set, selected and sorted the significant genes
   - Result_up_rerun.txt/Result_dw_rerun.txt shown the results of DAVID analysis for up-regulated gene set and down-regulated gene set